Healthy Homes Assessment Kingston

 What We Do

-We are serious about your investment We will conduct detailed examinations to ensure you don’t be faced with any costly or unexpected unpleasant surprises, so you are able to relax and focus on the fun aspects of purchasing or owning the house.
+We consider your investment to be a serious one We conduct comprehensive inspections so you won’t be faced with any costly or unexpected expenses, which means you are able to relax and focus on the fun parts of owning or purchasing your own home.

-We specialise in a variety of solutions to make sure you are fully informed of the condition of any property you may be contemplating buying or selling in addition to other services.
+We are specialised in a range of services to ensure that you are fully updated on the condition of any property that you might be contemplating buying or selling and also other solutions.

-With our systemised approach to your inspection of your home as well as the latest technology in software which includes digital photos in the document, you are able to actually see any issues discovered.
-Thanks to our detailed report, it’s easy to understand why we have so many customers who recommend our services to their family and friends.
+We have a systematic approach to inspecting your property as well as the latest technology in software which includes digital photos in the document, you can actually see any issues that may be found.
+Through our comprehensive report, it is no wonder that we get so many clients recommending our service to family and friends.

 • Pre Purchase & Pre Sale Reports